ergo-services/ergo/docs/testing/unit.md

 }
 ```

 `Spawn` is exactly `Prepare` followed by `Run`, so reach for the split only to stub before `Init`.
 Until `Run` the actor is not initialized: any driver fails the test loudly rather than run against a half-built actor, and calling `Run` twice fails the same way.
-The node has its own egress stubs (`unit.Node(t, ...).OnCall(...)`), a separate scope from the actor's: they shape the node's own outbound calls and do not reach the process under test, just as a meta's stubs are its own.
+The node has its own egress stubs (`unit.StartNode(t, ...).OnCall(...)`), a separate scope from the actor's: they shape the node's own outbound calls and do not reach the process under test, just as a meta's stubs are its own.

 ### Controlling What the Actor Reads